 The channels by which they get this value get a reliable transport, get convenient, get additional income is through the app or website.
 And again you can call UBER to get a ride.
 That’s the taxis model, this is the UBER’s model.

-Key activities, platform development and supports.
+Key activities, platform development, and supports.
 So really the key activity is to find what the company is.
-And even though UBER is in the transportation industries — its key activities are platform development and support.
+And even though UBER is in the transportation industry — its key activities are platform development and support.
 It is not driving — this makes UBER a technology company.
-Even though they’re in the transportation industries, it makes them a technology company because the key activities are highly related to managing the technology platform that they use.
+Even though they’re in the transportation industry, it makes them a technology company because the key activities are highly related to managing the technology platform that they use.

 They’re key resources — the technology platform.
 The networks of drivers and their brand.
 Now you starting out a brand is not that want to be the key resource for you but as you become a house whole name then you can use it as a brand key resource.